cosmosgame/save-the-world/content/articles/index.md

       - Turqoise
         - Back to the group
         - Into the wilderness and then back to the group
+    - Blind Spots
-    - Practical examples
+      - Science Blindspot
         - Challenger disaster
           - Describe
           - Model mismatch
             - Manager had wrong level
             - Engineer did not understand manager's level
           - Sneaky switch.
 We have all been operating at the wrong level
           - Moral cowardice to not judge
             - quadrant theory helps us understand when to use what kind of judgment
-      - Covid
+      - Class Blindspot
-        - Example of bigger problem
-        - Orange appeals to non existent science brain
-        - Green appeal to non-existent bigger heart
-        - Have to be strict with Red
-        - Education needs to teach the scientific method
-      - Collapse of Blue
         - Rust Belt
-          - Front row, back row
+        - Front Row, Back Row
         - White flight
-      - Purple to Red
+      - Religion Blindspot
+        - Collapse of Blue
-        - Trump
+        - Deaths of Despair
-        - List world authoritarian leaders
         - Mormonism
     - Institutions of growth
       - Beige to Purple
         - wants to happen naturally
       - Purple to Red
+          - List world authoritarian leaders
       - Red to Blue
         - Religion
           - Jesus